ruby-hyperloop/todo-tutorial/story.md

         t.boolean :completed, null: false, default: false
     ...
     ```
     For details on 'why' see [this blog post.](https://robots.thoughtbot.com/avoid-the-threestate-boolean-problem)  Basically this keeps completed as a true boolean, and will avoid having to check between `false` and `nil` later on.

     Now run `bundle exec rails db:migrate`

 2. **Make your Model Public:**
-*Move* `todo.rb` **and** `application_record.rb` from `app/models/` to `app/hyperloop/models`.
+*Move* `todo.rb` to `app/hyperloop/models`.

    This will make the model accessible on the clients, subject to any data access policies.

    *Note: The hyperloop installer adds a policy that gives full permission to all clients but only in development and test modes.
 Have a look at `app/policies/application_policy` if you are interested.*

 + **Try It**
 * Change your `App` component's render method to
 ```ruby